Don't Teeter-Totter with Your Policy Limits

 Many health insurer networks mandate higher malpractice insurance policy limits than what is required by state chiropractic licensing board regulations.
 Some D.C.s make the mistake of “teeter-tottering” with their limit levels in an effort to go with the state's lower amounts.

-by Dan Zimmerman in Board & Regulatory on Wednesday, September 6, 2017
+Posted in Risk Management on Wednesday, September 6, 2017

 What some D.C.s do is purchase the necessary higher policy limits before submitting an application to a health insurer for credentialing or recredentialing.
 Then, they lower their limits after the health insurer approves the application.
 This practice presents an obvious danger.